-All income distribution results presented in Table A5 in the Annex are computed for the household simulated expenditure equivalized by the adult equivalence scale.
-Simulated expenditures are calculated based on the following method.
+All income distribution results presented in Table A5 in the Annex are computed for the household simulated expenditure equivalized by the adult equivalence scale.5 Simulated expenditures are calculated based on the following method.

 In Ghana, poverty is measured using consumption, whereas the taxes and transfers calculated by the model feed into disposable income.
 Therefore, we report poverty rates calculated on the basis of disposable income and an amended consumption concept.
-The latter refers to the simulated consumption possibilities, which are equal to the observed consumption (the variable xhh) from which we subtract actual transfer received (denoted by income list ils\bendata), add taxes paid (ils\tistn), subtract simulated taxes (ils\taxsim) and social security contributions paid by the employees (tscee\s), and add simulated transfer received (ils\bensim).
+The latter refers to the simulated consumption possibilities, which are equal to the observed consumption (the variable xhh) from which we subtract actual transfer received (denoted by income list ils_bendata), add taxes paid (ils_tistn), subtract simulated taxes (ils_taxsim) and social security contributions paid by the employees (tscee_s), and add simulated transfer received (ils_bensim).
 Since the underlying data do not capture taxes paid, those were calculated in the Stata .do file that generates the input data.
-Therefore, simulated consumption is given by ils\exp = (xhh+ils\tistn-ils taxsim-tscee s-ils-ils bendata+ils bensim).
+Therefore, simulated consumption is given by ils_exp=(xhh+ils_tistn-ils_taxsim-tscee_s-ils-ils_bendata+ils_bensim).

-The headcount poverty rate recorded for the model was 24.9 per cent and this was slightly overestimated compared with external statistics that records a rate of 24.2 per cent.
+The headcount poverty rate recorded for the model for the 2013 policy year was 24.9 per cent, and this was slightly overestimated compared with external statistics that recorded a rate of 24.2 per cent.
+In the 2017 policy year, the poverty head count in the model was 22.9 per cent, which was slightly underestimated compared with external statistics that recorded 23.4.
 Similar analysis was done for households with male and female heads.
 The model also analyses the poverty status for some other household types, including poverty rates for households with minors/children as well as households with elderly members.
 Our simulations show that for households with children, poverty stood at 27.5 per cent, whereas for households with elderly members, the poverty rate was 33.7 per cent in 2013.
+In 2017, the poverty rate for households stood at 25.6 per cent, while for households with elderly members, the poverty rate was 31.5 per cent.
+This shows a decrease in poverty rates between the two data waves.